Table of Contents

 #6 Buy-Hold Strategy and Don’t Be Greedy

-It is a prudent idea when building an investment portfolio to use a buy-hold strategy rather than trading securities.
-That said, don’t be afraid to pare down a holding that has appreciated too fast or begins to occupy a more significant proportion than you prefer.
-An old Wall Street saying is: “Bulls make money, bears make money, pigs get slaughtered.”
-I mean, don’t be greedy.
+When building an investment portfolio, it is a prudent idea to use a buy-hold strategy rather than trading securities.
+That said, don’t be afraid to pare down a holding that has been appreciated too fast or begins to occupy a more significant proportion than you prefer.

 #8 Have Some Exposure to Global Markets